Joint Communication and Trajectory Design for Intelligent Reflecting Surface Empowered UAV SWIPT Networks: Introduction

-In view of the advantages of IRS, the WPT efficiency and coverage of are the IRS-empowered UAV WPT network can be greatly improved.
-At present, research on the IRS-assisted UAV communication network has been carried out \cite{9234511,9293155,9209992,9454446,9416239}.
-Taniya \emph{et al.} proposed a theoretical framework to analyze the performance of an UAV-IRS networks where the IRS provides an additional degree of freedom combined with the flexible deployment of full-duplex UAV to enhance communication between ground nodes \cite{9234511}.
-Mu \emph{et al.} investigated IRS enhanced UAV NOMA networks, where the three-dimensional (3D) placement and transmit power of UAVs, the IRS reflection matrix, and the NOMA decoding orders among users are jointly optimized for maximization of the sum-rate \cite{9454446}.
-Li \emph{et al.} maximized the average worst-case secrecy rate by the robust joint design of the UAV’s trajectory, RIS passive beamforming, and transmit power of the legitimate transmitters in UAV secure communication system \cite{9416239}.
-However, to the best of our knowledge, research on IRS-assisted dynamic UAV WPT networks in IoT scenarios is still in its infancy, which is novel and practical.
+Based on the advantages of the IRS, the coverage and wireless energy transmission efficiency of the IRS-enabled UAV SWIPT network can be improved.
+Currently, the optimization and design on the IRS-assisted WPT network \cite{9650755,9531372}, the IRS-assisted UAV network \cite{9234511,9454446,9416239}, and the UAV WPT network \cite{8918344,9080059,8902102} are in progress.
+However, the coverage and transmission efficiency potential of these networks cannot be fully released.
+IRS empowered UAV SWIPT network can well address the above-mentioned challenges in the deployment of IoT devices with limited battery capacity, which is of practical significance.
+To the best of our knowledge, research on IRS-assisted dynamic UAV WPT networks in IoT scenarios is still in its infancy, which is novel and practical.
 To fully unleash the potential of drones, we consider the IRS-assisted dynamic UAV SWIPT network while considering user NOMA.
 In this paper, the achievable sum-rate is maximized by jointly optimizing UAV trajectory, successive interference cancellation (SIC) decoding order, UAV transmit power allocation, PS ratio and IRS reflection coefficient.
 Due to the high coupling of optimization variables, the concavity and convexity of the objective function and some constraints cannot be determined, so it is challenging to solve this problem directly.
 Therefore, we need to design an effective algorithm for IRS-assisted UAV-enabled SWIPT networks.

 Based on the above background, the main contributions of this paper can be summarized as follows: \begin{itemize} \item Facing the limited battery capacity of smart devices with widely deployed and low power consumption in IoT networks, we proposed an IRS empowered UAV SWIPT framework.
 Smart devices apply PS scheme, which allows them to harvest energy while receiving information.
 In addition, these devices use the NOMA scheme.
 Meanwhile, we formulate an achievable sum-rate maximization problem by jointly optimizing UAV trajectory, SIC decoding order, UAV transmit power allocation, PS ratio and IRS reflection coefficient.
 Since this problem is a complicated non-convex optimization problem, it is challenging to solve it directly.